Deccan Education Society

-The Deccan Education Society (DES) was established in 1884 by the stalwarts of India's freedom struggle, like AGARKAR

-	and TILAK and later built by great personalities of the era, like GOPAL KRISHNA GOKHALE and DHONDO KESHAV KARVE

-	(honoured with Bharat Ratna).
+The Deccan Education Society (DES) was established in 1884 by the stalwarts of India's freedom struggle, like GOPAL GANESH AGARKAR and LOKMANYA TILAK and later built by great personalities of the era, like GOPAL KRISHNA GOKHALE and DHONDO KESHAV KARVE (honored with Bharat Ratna).

-	The DE Society adopted a democratic structure at a time when modern democratic practice was new in India.
-Teachers'

-	participation in academic and administrative matters is a unique feature of the DES institutions, which number 30 today.

-	It became a model of the teacher-managed institutions in Maharashtra and symbolised PEOPLE'S OWN INITIATIVE in evolving

-	Education as a means of national regeneration.
+The D. E. Society adopted a democratic structure at a time when modern democratic practice was new in India.
+Teachers' participation in academic and administrative matters is a unique feature of the D.E.S. institutions, which number more than 50 today.
+It became a model of the teacher-managed institutions in Maharashtra and symbolized PEOPLE'S OWN INITIATIVE in evolving Education as a means of national regeneration.

-	One of the main goals of the DE Society was to provide education to WIDER SECTIONS OF SOCIETY by making it cheap and

-	affordable.
-The selfless work of the founding fathers always impressed and attracted philanthropists and through their

-	generous contributions, several institutions with ample facilities came up.
+One of the main goals of the DE Society was to provide education to WIDER SECTIONS OF SOCIETY by making it cheap and affordable.
+The selfless work of the founding fathers always impressed and attracted philanthropists and through their generous contributions, several institutions with ample facilities came up.

 Even today, the Society receives unsolicited donations from well-wishers in India and abroad.
 Fees in the institutions of the Society have always been moderate and people from other parts of the country invariably wonder how huge institutions have been created without charging exorbitant fees.
 The Society always strove to integrate the Western scientific and rationalist traditions with the pluralistic culture of India and thus evolved its unique liberal-democratic values. "...by admitted and established traditions are meant such traditions as are implied in and connoted by the AGARKAR-GOKHALE-PARANJAPYE creed which mainly consists in steadily resisting all extremist and non-cooperation activities and in supporting all progressive social movements..."